RSCC Policies & Guidelines

 Subject: General Travel

 All travel must be consistent with the educational, research, and professional needs of the TBR System.
-Employees must conduct all travel with integrity, in compliance with applicable laws, policies, and procedures, and in a manner that excludes consideration of personal advantage.
+Employees must conduct all travel with integrity, in compliance with applicable laws, policies, and procedures, and in a manner that excludes considerations of personal advantage.
 Employees must exercise good judgment and conduct all aspects of travel in a cost-efficient manner.

 - General Provisions